What is the Scaled Agile Framework (SAFe)? Implementation tips.

-SAFe centers around nine guiding principles, many of which are similar to the Agile and Lean methodologies.
+SAFe centers around ten guiding principles, many of which are similar to the Agile and Lean methodologies.
 These principles apply to all levels within the enterprise and encourage an Agile mindset:

-With the goal of minimizing lead time, taking the economic view requires keeping everyone aware of the impacts of decisions.
-This also makes sharing responsibility much easier to achieve, which creates greater efficiencies due to the decentralization of the decision-making.
+To minimize lead time, taking the economic view requires keeping everyone aware of the impacts of decisions.
+This also makes sharing responsibility much easier to achieve, which creates greater efficiencies due to the decentralization of decision-making.

 With everyone actively working toward economic efficiency, lead times shorten and the flow of value through the company accelerates.

-The benefits of systems approaches include understanding complex interactions and effects, solving problems and streamlining processes more effectively, and modifying processes for the future.
+The benefits of a systems approach include understanding complex interactions and effects, solving problems and streamlining processes more effectively, and modifying processes for the future.

-Determine how to objectively measure the effectiveness of different working systems.
+Determine how to measure the effectiveness of different working systems objectively.
 Objective measures can help businesses make more informed decisions and better present results to various stakeholders.

 Limiting the amount of WIP at any given time makes it easier to manage processes and transparently observe the value flow.
 Keeping batch sizes small and managing queue lengths makes it easier to adjust and modify processes for increased efficiency and value flow.